sanjivan7/assessment/README.md

 ### Why Streamlit?

-For a 48-hour solo sprint, Streamlit's native `st.chat_message` and `st.chat_input` components produce a working chat interface in ~30 lines versus 6–8 hours for an equivalent Next.js implementation.
+Streamlit is simpler and easier to be completed for a MVP.
+If I had more time, I would develop it in Next.js next time.
 The FastAPI backend is fully decoupled — swapping Streamlit for Next.js requires only a new frontend, no backend changes.

 ### Why slide-level chunking?